 Building Museums™ Symposium

-The MAAM Building Museums™ Symposium is a national symposium on the process, promise, and pitfalls of planning and managing museum capital building projects.
-This symposium is for museum leaders, architects, planners, project managers, technical experts, and those who plan to implement new construction, renovation, preservation, or expansion projects for museums.
-The three-day symposium will consist of various types of presentations: a full-day workshop, keynotes, breakout sessions, behind-the-scenes tours, and social events.
+Building Museums™ is a national symposium on the process, promise, and pitfalls of planning and managing museum building projects.
+This symposium is for architects, museum leaders, planners, project managers, technical experts, and all professionals who plan or implement new construction, renovation, preservation, or expansion projects for museums.
+Building Museums™ 2025 will actively engage participants in sessions and discussion.
+The program will include expert keynote addresses, behind-the-scenes museum tours, receptions, and a workshop.

 A Museum Planning Workshop